Frequently Asked Questions About HISA’S Rules

 2. Who is responsible for a claimed horse (including financial/emergency care) if the claim is voided after the race due to a positive post-race sample?

 The veterinary treatment records submitted to HISA by the Attending Veterinarian are associated with the horse data record, and as such, they travel with the horse.
-As soon as the Designated Owner and/or Responsible Person are changed in the portal, the new Designated Owner and Responsible Person have access to the treatment records of the claimed horse.
+As soon as the Designated Owner and/or Responsible Person are changed in the Portal, the new Designated Owner and Responsible Person have access to the treatment records of the claimed horse.

 However, trainer treatment records, which are only required to be maintained (and not submitted to HISA unless requested), must be transferred manually.
-The recommended process is for the previous trainer to give the records to the Regulatory Veterinarian, who will then give the records to the new trainer.

 Veterinarians' List and Scratches